smallDazza/T1A1_Workbook/DarrenSmall_T1A1.md

 - Time Management:  Software developers can spend alot of time working by themselves.
 To be able to effectively manage your time and job allocation on specific tasks is essential for effective project management.
 It is also essential to meet the task time lines provided as to not go over the estimation provided on the project.

 - Accountability: Mistakes will always happen.
-This skill will mean in software development taking responsability for mistakes made and learning from them, so they can be prevented from happening again.
+This skill will mean in software development taking responsibility for mistakes made and learning from them, so they can be prevented from happening again.

 - Self Awareness: For developers to be self confident in what they know but be able to acknowledge what they do not understand.
 This enables team members to rely on one another and help each other for the common goal of finishing the project.